 Stretch Woven

 Stretch Woven soft shells are great when you need an a garment that can stand up to a lot of abuse without binding.
-They are more air permiable than pile/pertex making them idea when you want protection with minimal insulation.
+They are more air permiable than pile/pertex making them ideal when you want protection with minimal insulation.
 Softshell materials work best in cool or cold conditions when highly active.
 They work well in moderate to warm conditions provided the wearer isn’t too active.
 Schoeller fabrics such as Dryskin, especially with the Nanosphere treatment, is one of the nicest materials for this sort of application.
 The downside of most stretch-woven materials is that they can absorb moisture in an extended rain, and can be a bit heavier than a traditional three-layer system which doesn’t need to stand up against serious abrasion.

 Encapsulated and Membrane